Lyrenhex/Verum-Server/README.md

 - Messages should *only* be stored **during transit**.
 Once the messages have been sent to their recipient, they should be irrevocably deleted.
 - Messages should be encrypted at rest.
 Compliancy with the first rule with messages from a secure client make compliancy with this default (and almost impossible not to do).

 **Key point:** Verum Nodes store no Secret Keys whatsoever, only Public Keys.
+They should also never come into contact with a Secret Key: if one does, **please report it!**

 ## Usage